 How St. John’s Wort Works to Alleviate Depression

-St. John’s wort is the most widely studied herbal remedy for depression, yet it’s still not understood exactly how it works.
+St. John’s wort is the most widely studied herbal remedy for depression, yet it’s still not fully understood how it works.

-It contains dozens of bioactive compounds, but the two most important ones are hypericin and hyperforin.
-(12)
+It contains dozens of bioactive compounds, with the two most important ones being hypericin and hyperforin.

 It helps serotonin, the neurotransmitter most commonly associated with depression, bind to serotonin receptors.